Facebook

 You can combine the aviation management degree with various other related fields

-Working in the aviation field can have some significant benefits as well as a high salary.
+Working in the aviation field can have some significant benefits.
 Most airlines offer health insurance coverage to their employees, sick leave, vacation days, and free or discounted air travel.
 Some airlines even provide huge matching 401k retirement plans, guest passes for travel, and discounted vacation planning services!

 This field may have been hit hard by the pandemic, but it is back to growing strong now.
 We will see continued growth and the reemergence of travel.
 Now is the perfect time to get started on your degree to prepare for this industry’s upswing.